kgish/restful-rails-development/README.md

 # RESTful-Rails-Development
-Example code taken from the book [RESTful Rails Development](http://shop.oreilly.com/product/0636920034469.do) by
+Example code taken from the book [RESTful Rails Development](http://shop.oreilly.com/product/0636920034469.do) by Silvia Puglisi.

-As I progressed throughgh this book tutorial, I updated each chapter results when successful.
+As I progressed through this book tutorial, I updated each chapter results when successful.